what is covenantmd?

 What are the benefits of joining CovenantMD?

 As health insurance deductibles rise, people are seeking lower cost care, even outside that provided by their insurance policies.
 Unfortunately, this quest for lower cost may even lead people to avoid the medical care they need.
-CovenantMD provides value in primary care.
-(Take a look at what CovenantMD can save a hypothetical family of five in our Cost Benefits page.)
+CovenantMD provides value in primary care (as an example, check out our blog post here).
 But the big benefit of Direct Primary Care is available, accessible, high quality primary care.
 Same or next-day visits, extended time with the doctor, 24/7 availability, and easy accessibility using all that modern technology has to offer.
 Like Marcus Welby in the 21st century.
 Dr. Rohal wrote three blog posts which go more in depth about the benefits of Direct Primary Care here, here, and here.

 Why monthly fees?